Group theory: Cryptography

 Very large groups of prime order constructed in elliptic curve cryptography serve for public-key cryptography.
 Cryptographical methods of this kind benefit from the flexibility of the geometric objects, hence their group structures, together with the complicated structure of these groups, which make the discrete logarithm very hard to calculate.
 One of the earliest encryption protocols, Caesar's cipher, may also be interpreted as a (very easy) group operation.
 Most cryptographic schemes use groups in some way.
 In particular Diffie–Hellman key exchange uses finite cyclic groups.
-So the term group-based cryptography refers mostly to cryptographic protocols that use infinite nonabelian groups such as a braid group.
+So the term group-based cryptography refers mostly to cryptographic protocols that use infinite non-abelian groups such as a braid group.